ThatBlokeCalledJay/auto-app-version/README.md

 5. Populate the task inputs:
 * select the target csproj.
+This will be the file where you just set your version mask.
 * Set the name of the `VersionVariable` used to store the current version (in the screenshot above I used AutoVersion)
 * Provide your [DevOps personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts).
 I have used a variable to hold this value (DevOpsPAT in the above screen shot)